+The 30-credit core module EV7102 (for SA, SABE, SAP & GB) or EV7115 (for SEPDM), forming 16.6% of the total mark;

-- The three core modules 'EV7132 Introduction to Sustainability and Adaptation', 'EV7137 Sustainability and Adaptation Concepts in Practice' and 'EV7125 Applied Research Design', each forming 8.3% of the total mark; - Three optional 15-credit modules, each forming 8.3% of the total mark; - The 60-credit Design Dissertation Module, forming 33.3% of the total mark
+Six additional core or optional 15-credit modules from the programme of study, each forming 8.3% of the total mark.

+The 60-credit Design Dissertation Module, forming 33.3% of the total mark

-Refer to Section 2.6 above for explanation of optional modules available on this award.
+Refer to Appendix related to specific programme for explanation of core and optional modules available on each award.